d99kris/nchat/README.md

 **Prepare**

-    Open PKGBUILD on favourite editor.
+    Open PKGBUILD in your favourite editor.
     Add `php` and `clang` on depends array.
     Change the `_install_mode` to `slow`.